 Well versed: the driver assist systems

-The Audi A3 Sportback is equipped with numerous assist systems that provide support when driving in the city or on long journeys.
-In the Vorsprung, it uses a mid-range radar that takes measurements to the front, as well as two rear-end radar sensors, a front camera, four surround view cameras, and twelve ultrasonic sensors.
+The Audi A3 Sportback is equipped with numerous assistance systems that provide support when driving in the city or on long journeys.
+The Vorsprung, it uses a mid-range radar that takes measurements to the front, as well as two, rear-ends radar sensors, a front camera, four surround-view cameras, and twelve ultrasonic sensors.

 The adaptive cruise assist, which assists the driver with longitudinal and lateral guidance, is the most complex system in the portfolio.
 The system maintains the speed and distance to the vehicle driving in front and assists with lane guidance by means of gentle interventions in the electromechanical steering up to 130mph.
 This increases the level of ride comfort during long journeys in particular.